-Scott McCain: That’s really the question that I ask most often, when I get more engages with early childhood education.
-Was the economic question.
+Scott McCain: That’s really the question that I ask most often, as I get more engaged with early childhood education: What’s the economic question?
 There’s research that’s been done that would indicate there’s a business case to support ECE.
-The numbers vary, but the latest information that I’ve has access to shows that it could be a low of three to a high of six, to one, in terms of every dollar invested.
+The numbers vary, but the latest information that I’ve had access to shows that it could be a low of three- to a high of six-to-one, in terms of every dollar invested.

-It’s always been the sort of … What are the real economic reasons behind ECE?
-And I would argue that it starts with this.
-And where that comes from is that it’s women going back into the workforce.
+What are the real economic reasons behind ECE?
+I would argue that it starts with this, and where that comes from is that it’s women going back into the workforce.
 That’s where the lift comes from.
 So that they are then able to participate, contribute to GDP, and as a result create some economic wealth.

-Early Learning Nation: So you’re really talking about … You commissioned a report by the conference board.
+Early Learning Nation: You commissioned a report by the Conference Board.
 And that report came out, not only with that data, but it was really very instructive for you, wasn’t it?
 Around the role that business investment can play in early learning.

 Scott McCain: Well, the lights went on for me.
 Because up until that time, Chris, my mother’s foundation, the Margaret Wallace McCain Family Foundation, has spent ten or twelve years working on the early childhood years studies from Fraser Mustard and the first, second, third, they’re now working on version four.
 And a lot of it was developing content, doing research, helping with policy, setting up lobbying advocacy groups to governments.